bamerman/coffee-docs/coffee-knowledge-basics.md

 <!--Add isolated image titled "The coffee belt" here-->

-<a name="production">**Production**</a><br>
+<a name="production">**Processing**</a><br>
-Once a crop of coffee ripens, farmers must prepare it for consumption.
-Coffee goes through these stages before it resembles the coffee beans at cafes and supermarkets:

-1. **Picking**<br>
-    Farmers pick the ripe cherries off each coffee plant.
-2. **Processing**<br>
-    Farmers extract the seeds from the picked coffee cherries procedure called processing.
-These are the most common processing methods
+Once a crop of coffee ripens, farmers pick the ripe cherries.
+Next, farmers must extract the coffee seeds from the cherries through a procdure called **processing**.
+The most common method of processing is called

-3. **Processing** refers...
-4. Roasting

 ## Science of coffee brewing